browncoin-project/Browncoin/README.md

 ## Welcome to Browncoin!

-## Attention:
-### Browncoin network upgrade soon on MainNet at Block 400000 .
+## Browncoin network upgrade completed on MainNet at Block 400000 .
+#### Please upgrade your wallets to the latest release.
 Check v1.2 release notes in [releases](https://github.com/browncoin-project/Browncoin/releases/).
-### Please upgrade your wallets to the latest release
-### After block 400000, All users including 2b2t players will be able to mine Browncoin easily using their GPUs.
-Browncoin is becoming an ASIC-resistant coin to encourage fair mining.
+#### Browncoin is now an ASIC-resistant coin to encourage fair mining.
 What is Browncoin?
 ----------
 This is a Verthash-based fork to be used as an electronic currency that doesn't rely on middlemen such as PayPal or other payment processors.